Friday, May 2, 2014

 BUILDER'S PLANS REPRODUCED:

-George Bullough, 1870 - 1939, (later Sir George, Bt.), commissioned construction of Kinloch Castle which commenced in mid-1897 and lasted three years.
+George Bullough, 1870 - 1939, (from 1901 Sir George), commissioned construction of Kinloch Castle which commenced in mid-1897 and lasted three years.
 He furnished his island home with an amazing assortment of contents, many collected on his world travels, and one with links to the Emperor of Japan.
 The walls display over three hundred pictures – oil, watercolour and fine engravings, all I have personally photographically recorded, measured and researched.

 __ + __